3.5.2. Rules for address attributes

 House numbers should not contain spaces.

-If a building has several address options, the official name should use the one that's used locally, including signs.
+If a building has several options for displaying the same address, the official name should use the one that's used locally, including signs.
 The alternative naming options should be attributed the “Also known as, historical” type.

-For example, if 20/1 Marshal Biryuzov St. is the official name (i.e. that is the form that is used locally), then enter the form 20к1 Marshal Biryuzov St. in the also known as field.
+For example, if 20/1 Marshal Biryuzov St. is the official name (i.e. that is the form that is used locally), enter 20k1 Marshal Biryuzov St. as an alternative.

 If a building has two different addresses (if, for example, it's on a corner), then enter two address points.